alexrainman/CarouselView/README.md

 #### Known issues

 - Horizontal StackLayout doesn't works.
 Why?
 No idea :) You may use a multi-column Grid instead.
+- ListView inside a page of CarouselView doesn't works with Xamarin.Forms versions bigger than 2.3.0.107 as there's a bug with Platform.SetRenderer API.

 #### Tips